-The Group provides guarantees for loans granted by the PRC banks and leasing financial providers to some of the Group's end-user customers in connection with their purchases of the Group's products.
-If an end-user customer defaults on a loan, the Group is obliged to settle the payable amounts.
-The Group's management determines the provision for loss on the guarantees based on assessment of the possibility of default payments by individual end-user customers.
+The Group provides guarantees for loans granted by the PRC banks and leasing financial providers to some of the Group's customers in connection with their purchases of the Group's products.
+If a customer defaults on a loan, the Group is obliged to settle the payable amounts.
+The Group's management determines the provision for loss on the guarantees based on assessment of the possibility of default payments by individual customers.
 This assessment is based on the credit history of its customers, the current market condition and the forward-looking information on macroeconomic factors; and requires the use of judgements and estimates.
 Management reassesses the provisions at each financial position date.
 Different judgements or estimates could significantly affect the provision amounts and materially impact the results of operations.